Effects of violence in mass media: Media violence and youth violence

+A recent report from 2023 explores how the increase of saturated media can affect violent actions in children, even years after the media is consumed.
+For the study, children reported their consumption of music, video games, television, websites with real people, and cartoons with real people.
+After reviewing the children's media diet and behavior, the study found that exposure to violent media can influence their behavior.
+Consuming a diverse media diet increases the likelihood that a child engages in seriously violent behavior, five to ten years after consumption.
+The amount of media that is available to children creates space for children to consume more media that pictures violence as an outlet for anger.
+However, one factor cannot be accredited for the manner in which a child behaves.

 Media violence and cultural studies

 Much of the research on media and violence derives from the United States, particularly the related research fields of psychology and media/communication studies.
 Research in Europe and Australia on the relationship between media and violence is far broader and is much more clearly embedded in politics, culture and social relationships.

+A study done in 2016, examined the relationship between media violence and aggression across different cultures.
+This was the first cross-cultural study that looked at both the effects of media violence and culture generality regarding aggression across all cultures.
+Samples obtained from seven different countries (Australia, China, Croatia, Germany, Japan, Romania, and the United States) completed a questionnaire about media habits.
+Four major findings were derived from the study, the first being that violent media was significantly related to aggressive behaviors.
+Secondly, the effects of media violence were similar in weight across the countries.
+The third finding, explains the relationship between aggressive behavior and media violence exposure is determined by the pre-existing aggressive cognitions in oneself and is relevant across different cultures.
+Lastly, the fourth finding is that media violence is equal to or similar enough to other risk factors that influence aggression meaning special treatment or attention is required/deserved.

 Jeff Lewis' book Media Culture and Human Violence challenges the conventional approaches to media violence research.
 Lewis argues that violence is largely generated through the interaction of social processes and modes of thinking which are constantly refreshed through the media, politics and other cultural discourses.
 Violence is continually presented as 'authorized' or 'legitimate' within government, legal and narrative media texts.
 Accordingly, Lewis disputes with the proposition that violence is 'natural' or that violence is caused by media of any sort.
 Rather, media interacts with culturally generated and inherited modes of thinking or 'consciousness' to create the conditions in which violence can occur.
 These forms of 'violence thinking' are embedded in historically rooted processes of hierarchical social organization.
 These hierarchical organizational systems shape our knowledge and beliefs, creating a ferment in which violence is normalized and authorized by governments and other powerful institutions.
 The link between violence and the media is therefore very complex, but exists within the normative framework of modern culture.